Athens-Game-Jam-Team-KGB/The-Sun-King/ReadMe.rst

 Usage
 ================================================================================
-| After downloading and extracting the repository, open /index.htm in an HTML5-
+| After downloading and extracting the repository, open ``/index.htm`` in an
-  compatible browser.
+  HTML5-compatible browser.

 About
 ================================================================================